tasmota/docs/docs/HASPmota.md

 ### `spangroup` (styled text)

-!!!note "Available (since v13.4).
+!!!note "Available (since Tasmota v13.4).
 This object is not part of OPENhasp."

 The `spangroup` object is equivalent to HTML `<span>` and allows to have a text area composed of multiple fragments, each fragment with its own style, size, font, color...